vmware-tanzu-learning/shipkin-course/units/using-shipkin/local-development/index.md

 # Serving the course

-To serve the course on port `8888` run the following.
+To serve the course on port 8888 run the following from the course directory.

 ```bash
 ./gradlew run